Overview

 GPM offers two distinct portfolio strategies: 100% Stock and Balanced.
 Stock accounts are normally 100% invested in

-approximately 30 stocks for long-term growth in value and income.
+approximately thirty stocks for long-term growth in value and income.
 We add select stock ETFs at times to target certain

-sectors or broaden diversification.
-Balanced accounts take a more conservative, moderate risk approach and hold stocks
+sectors and broaden diversification.
+Balanced accounts take a more conservative, moderate risk approach by holding

 Both portfolio strategies are clearly defined and built on the same investment philosophy that the best way to grow wealth